 These silver torpedoes are built for speed and are made of pure muscle, presenting challenges that are unique when it comes to tackle.
 Slow or “bump” trolling is one technique for mackerel fishing.
-Live bait, such as menhaden, are pulled behind the boat very slowly, most of the time just bumping the engine in and out of gear so as not to drag too hard.
+Live bait, such as menhaden, are pulled behind the boat very slowly.
+Bumping the engine of the boat in and out of gear makes sure the drag isn’t too hard.
 This method works well for covering more territory.

 Recently, I ran across Canyon spinning reels and was intrigued by the amazing line capacity and drag.
 The Salt 4000 holds 450 yards of 30-pound braid and sports 39 pounds of drag!

 Perfect for kings, I thought, and set off to the reef to test them out.
-Conditions were perfect, and calm seas and a lively ocean greeted us as we anchored near the structure.
-The chum hadn’t been out too long before the rod bucked wildly and the smooth drag of the Canyon started singing and kept singing.
+Conditions were perfect.
+Calm seas and a lively ocean greeted us as we anchored near the structure.
+The chum hadn’t been out too long before the rod bucked wildly and the drag of the Canyon started singing and singing.
 At that point, we would have been frantically trying to bring the anchor in and we still had half a spool of line left!
 The drag was smooth as silk.

 We ended the day with nine big kings and never once came close to being spooled.
 A subsequent trip with some of my favorite anglers — Cooper, Ryan and Chris — produced the nice “smoker” in the picture.